ozankiratli/ControlsFromTerminal/README.md

 # ControlsFromTerminal
 This set of bash scripts allows one to control different interfaces through terminal.

-There are 3 main scripts in this repository, `backlight` to control your laptop backlight, `volume` to control and limit your volume through `pulseaudio` (requires `pactl`), and `alacrittyResizeFont` an ultra short script to resize the font with a single command.
+There are 5 main scripts in this repository, `backlight` to control your laptop backlight, `volume` to control and limit your volume through `pulseaudio` (requires `pactl`), `keyboard` to enable/disable keyboard, `touchpad` to enable/disable touchpad, and `alacrittyResizeFont` an ultra short script to resize the font with a single command.

 Also there are 2 legacy scripts for X11, `brightness` to control your brightness easily through `xrandr`, `monset` for setting up your monitors and keeping the settings with `xrandr`.
 These legacy scripts will not be updated anymore.
 All of the files are coded in bash script, you need `awk`, `grep`, `wc`, and `bc` installed, almost all Linux systems have them installed as default.

 ## INSTALLING
 1. Copy the cftconfig folder under `~/.config/`.
-2. Create a symbolic link to somewhere in your path.
+2. Run `sudo ~/.config/cftconf/install-scripts.sh`.
+This script will create required symbolic links to `/usr/local/bin/`.

 ## BACKLIGHT